Assistance programs Berks County Pennsylvania and Reading.

 Utility companies in Pennsylvania offer a wide variety of their own assistance programs.
 There are rebates for energy efficient equipment.
 Or customers who are behind on their utility, gas, or light bills can ask about payment plans.
 Or get applications to government grants such as HEAP.
 Learn more on utility bill help from PA utility companies.

-Berks County Area Agency on Aging can provide information about services and benefits for the elderly and older adults in the community.
+Berks County Area Agency on Aging will provide information about services and benefits for the elderly and older adults in the community.
 Assistance is also available as part of PACE, Property Tax/Rent Rebates and Winter Heating Fuel Assistance.
 The address is 633 Court Street, Reading, PA 19601.
 Telephone 610-478-6500.

 Other elderly care is offered too.
 Both free senior centers and government organizations assist.
 Retirees as well as lower income seniors have resources offered too them for safe housing, medical needs, and other criteria.
 Even find free loaned medical equipment for the elderly..